fakefarm/RTM-rack/readme.md

 A Rack application is a Ruby object (not a class) that responds to `call`.
 It takes exactly one argument, the environment and returns an Array of exactly three values: The **status**, the **headers**, and the **body**.

 ## The Spec
-[SPEC](http://www.rubydoc.info/github/rack/rack/file/SPEC) provides important specifics and should be reviewed by you, if you're actually still reading this :-)
+[SPEC](http://www.rubydoc.info/github/rack/rack/file/SPEC) provides important specifics and should be reviewed by you, if you're actually still reading this :smile:

 ### The Environment
 The environment must be an instance of Hash that includes CGI-like headers.
 The application is free to modify the environment.
 The environment is required to include these variables (adopted from PEP333), except when they'd be empty, but see below.